Processing math: 100%

 end;

-6. Use Gradient Descent or advanced optimization method with backpropagation to try to minimize $J(\Theta)$ as a function of parameters $\Theta$
+6. Use Gradient Descent or advanced optimization method with backpropagation to try to minimize J(Θ) as a function of parameters Θ

 Neural Networks: Unrolling Parameters, Gradient Checking & Random Initialization